ntjandra/RPG-bot/README.md

 ### Bot Commands:
 ```
-!info <character> : shows the character sheet for a given character.
+!info <character> <?page> : shows the character sheet for a given character.
 !cast <character> <ability> : applies the effects of an ability.
+!pain <characterName> <damage> <damageType> : calculate damage taken from raw numbers."
+!save <characterName> <?slot> : Save current info to load later.
+!load <characterName> <?slot> : Loads state from file.
-!help <command> : opens detailed help on the command and inputs.
+!help <command> : opens detailed help for the command and inputs.
 ```

 ### Sheets
 The bot will use the default values in `/data`, as we progress through the campaign please remember to update your character's values and skills.
+Character images go under `/screenshots` and should be named as `name.png`.

 Supports:
 - characters
 - skills
+- images

 ## Contribute
 Feel free to add your character specific functions inside the abilities.py.
 Please ask first before changing bot.py.